ruricolist/overlord/README.md

-It also solves certain problems specific to Lisp programming (namely, it lets you you reproducibly specify the desired state of a Lisp system which is to be saved as an image.)
+It also solves certain problems specific to Lisp programming (namely, it lets you you reproducibly specify the desired state of a Lisp system which is to be saved as an image).

-For more discussion of the thinking behind Overlord and how it relates to other build systems, [consult the wiki][wiki].
+For more discussion, [consult the wiki][wiki].
+If you are a Lisper, you might want to jump straight to the [tutorial for Lispers][tutorial].

 ## Advice for users